devaniketh/devaniketh/README.md

 # 💫 About Me:
-Learning in public • Open Source Developer• Ready to collaborate
+Learning in public • Backend Developer• Ready to collaborate

 ## 🌐 Socials: